Islam in Malawi: Demography

 A large number of Muslims in Malawi come from the Yao people, who are described as "the most important source of Islam in the country".
 Even before their conversion to Islam, many Yao chiefs used Swahili Muslims as scribes and advisers.
 As a result of their strong trading contacts with Swahili-Arabs, many Yao adopted Islam and the two groups had cases of intermarriages in the past.
 The Yao form the largest majority south and east of Lake Malawi.
 Muslims can also be found among other groups, such as the lakeside Chewa people and Indian and other Asian Malawians.
 Muslims in the country have been described as a "vocal and powerful community."

 In general, most Malawian Muslims are Sunni.
+According to a source, 72 percent of Muslims are ethnic Yao and 16 percent are ethnic Chewa.
 Most Muslims of African descent in Malawi are Sunni and belong to the Shafi'i madhhab.
 Meanwhile, Muslims of Asian descent in Malawi are also mostly Sunni and belong to the Hanafi madhhab.
 Additionally, there is a small number of Shiites among people of Lebanese origin in Malawi.

 According to the 2018 census, over half of Malawian Muslims live in Mangochi and Machinga district.
 Muslims comprised 72.6% of the population in Mangochi district and 66.9% of the population in Machinga.

+Distribution

 Notable Muslims

 An important Malawian Muslim is Bakili Muluzi, the first (and only) freely elected President of Malawi from 1994 to 2004.
-Another important Malawian Muslim was the late Sidik Mia, who was a minister in the Tonse Alliance elected in the 2020 Malawi tripatite Elections and died in 2021.
+Another important Malawian Muslim was the late Sidik Mia, who was a minister in the Tonse Alliance administration elected in the 2020 Malawian presidential election and died in 2021.

 Cassim Chilumpha is a prominent politician that has served as Vice-President of Malawi.
 Atupele Muluzi, son of Bakili Muluzi, is also a notable politician who is Muslim.